ianrose/resources/README.md

 - [Luxon](https://github.com/moment/luxon): A library for working with dates and times in JS
 - [ArchieML Preview](https://gsuite.google.com/marketplace/app/archieml/989202173200): This addon assists in using Google Docs as an editor for a human-friendly markup language called "ArchieML."
 - [enter-view](https://github.com/russellgoldenberg/enter-view): Dependency-free JavaScript library to detect when element enters into view.
 It uses requestAnimationFrame in favor of scroll events for less jank.
+- [Lazyestload](https://github.com/Paul-Browne/lazyestload.js): load images only when they are in (and remain in) the viewport

 ## Hosting